JoshPrim/ECG-Pipeline/README.md

 ```

 The next step is navigating to this directory via the command prompt (.../ECG-Pipeline)
-a requirements.txt file is provided (NOTE: ACTUALLY PROVIDE THAT FILE) containing all the required modules.
+a requirements.txt file is provided (TODO: NOTE: ACTUALLY PROVIDE THAT FILE) containing all the required modules.

 These modules can be installed by typing:
 ```